spree/spree/guides/content/developer/deployment/deployment_tips.markdown

 ### Running in Production Mode

-If you are noticing that Spree seems to be running slowly you should make sure that you are running in “production mode.”
+If you are noticing that Spree seems to be running slowly you should make sure that you are running in "production mode."
 You can start your server in production mode as follows:

 ```bash